weng-yue/weng-yue.github.io/index.md

 Hi, I am Yue, a postdoc at the University of Minnesota.
 Welcome to my personal page.
 Stay tuned for updates...

 **Research Interests**
-- Combustion instability, flame dynamics
+- Combustion instability and flame dynamics
-- Dynamical system and chaos
+- Complex systems and nonlinear dynamics in fluids
-- Flow imaging techniques
+- Advanced flow imaging techniques, including digital holography and 3D-PTV

 **Work Experience**
 - **_University of Minnesota Twin Cities_**\